uhellstr/oracle-f1-stats-db/README.md

 Tim Hall's excelent site:
 https://oracle-base.com

-You can use a browser like Chromium, Safari, Firefox to call the published services but the demo also includes som examples made with the nodejs engine to show that you can call Oracle Rest enabled services from any language supporting JSON and REST calls.
-You could easy create a client in any language like python, ruby or even in C. See your platform for how to install node.
-(It's easy) if you intend to try out the node part of the code
+You can use a browser like Chromium, Safari, Firefox to call the published services but the demo also includes som examples made with the python jupyter notebooks to show that you can call Oracle Rest enabled services from any language supporting JSON and REST calls.
+You could easy create a client in any language like python, ruby or even in C. See your platform for how to install python or simply install anaconda that I personally think is the fastest way to get started.

 ## Configuring ORDS (Oracle Rest Data Services):

 a) Install Oracle Application Express (APEX) if not installed in the datbase you intend to run this demo against.

 Installing APEX normally done as SYS by running the following scripts from the catalog where you unzipped the downloaded apex zip file.
 Use sqlplus or sqlcl against either a pluggable database if you run this demo against 12c or higher or a normal database if below 12c.
 (Recommend atleast 11g as a minimum) If you don't have a database you will need to setup that first.
+For a perfect introduction into Oracle i suggest 21c Express Editoin (XE) that is completly free.
+21c XE is where I run my own Formula 1 database on.
+It has all the power you need to start to dig into the statistics around Formula 1.

 1. SQL>@apexins SYSAUX SYSAUX TEMP /i/
 2. SQL>@apex_rest_config (To setup APEX_LISTENER, APEX_REST_PUBLIC_USER that is a MUST for ORDS to work correctly)
 3. SQL>@apxchpwd (Setup the password for the internal workspace admin user)

-In this example we have installed Oracle 18c Express Edition as a demonstration environment.
-Since Oracle 18c uses multitenant by default we have a containerdatabase XE and atleast one pluggable database XEPDB1 by default setup after installation.
+In this example we have installed Oracle 21c Express Edition as a demonstration environment.
+Since Oracle 21c XE uses multitenant by default we have a containerdatabase XE and atleast one pluggable database XEPDB1 by default setup after installation.
 All configuration and installation is done against the pluggable database XEPDB1